-i real Course.
-To credits

-Prerequisite Parent/Guardian/Student agreement to participate in all 4 years; concurrent enrollment in courses that satisfy UC "A-G" requirements
+Parent/Guardian/Student agreement to participate in all 4 years; concurrent enrollment in courses that satisfy UC "A-G" requirements

-Grade Level 9

-CSU/UC Category G

-NCAA approved No

-Graduation Requirement Electives

 Description: Ninth grade students who demonstrate the ability for success in a rigorous high school curriculum, but have had limited success in such courses, enhance their potential through the first year of this four-year program.
-Students begin their four-year portfolios to demonstrate their successful growth in language arts, mathematics, history-social science, and science.
+Students begin their four-year portfolios to demonstrate their successful growth in language arts, mathematics, history- social science, and science.